 In Homer's time, archers were looked down upon because they did not fight their opponent on equal terms.
 Paris, the weakest and least brave, is an experienced archer, and kills Achilles with his arrows.
 Achilles, the best fighter of all, was never beaten in an open duel.

 There are several differences between Homer's Iliad and this movie.
 In the poem, Achilles is immortal except for his heels.
 The twelve Greek Gods play a major role in the plot; some side with the Greeks and some with the Trojans, even arguing and physically fighting beside their allies.
 In the poem, neither Menelaus nor Agamemnon dies, and Achilles's death is not mentioned.
 Ajax also survives the Trojan war.
 The war lasts 10 years, and the events depicted in the movie take place during the last few months of the war.
-A Greek named Filoktitis kills Paris right after he kills Achilles (not part of the Iliad, but part of the Greek mythology).
+A Greek named Filoktitis or Philoctetes kills Paris right after he kills Achilles (not part of the Iliad, but part of the Greek mythology).
 Overall, the Iliad is an account of the feud between Achilles and Agamemnon; all the romantic elements are not as prominent in the poem as they are in the movie.